 There are two major routes to reach this mountain. one from Nawalapitiya and the other from the Gampola side.
 The distance from Colombo to Kabaragala is 11 km, and Kandy to Kabaragala is 40 km.
 The distance from Gampola is 24 km, and from Nawalapitiya, it is 20 km.
 If you are coming from Colombo, then you can come to Nawalapitiya via Avissawella and Ginigathhena.
 Someone can easily come to Gampola starting from the Kandy side.

-Public transport is available to the starting point of the hike.
+Public transport is available at the starting point of the hike.
 You should take the Dolosbage bus from either bus stop.
 The bus will take one hour to carry you to that starting point.

 On the Way to the Peak

 The hike will start in Maryville Junction.
-You will first meet a Kovil, and there is a concrete road towards the mountain.
+You will first meet a Kovil, and there is a concrete road toward the mountain.
 Then you will enter a tea estate.
 Now your route will narrow, and you will go on a narrow footpath.
 But it is clear to identify.
 Next, you will enter a small forest with pine trees.
 One hour of trekking will take you to the first viewpoint.
 It is really amazing.
 You can see scenic pictures of the surroundings.
 More information about the surrounding beauty can be found in the video below.

 The viewpoint is the spot where most people end their journey.
 But you should go further to reach the summit.
 The terrain surface is very much like the Horton Plains.
 Mana trees and Savana-type plants can be observed.
 The huge drop toward the bottom is also similar to the end of the world.